Home » Education and Outreach » Teachers at Sea (RET)

 The R/V Tiglax docked at Seward Marine Center

-Research Experience for Teachers (RET) opportunities consist of participating in NGA LTER science activities while sailing with researchers on our periodic cruises.
+Teacher at Sea opportunities consist of participating in NGA LTER science activities while sailing with researchers on our periodic cruises.
 Not only do teachers on our cruises actively participate in research activities, they also communicate the experience to their students and the general K-12 community via web-based logs (blogs) and videos.

 NOAA Partnership